Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita abrupta

 Gills: Free from the stem or slightly attached to it; crowded, close, or nearly distant; white to cream, sometimes with a pale orange cast; with frequent short-gills.

-Stem: 6-12 cm long; .5-1.5 cm thick; tapering slightly to apex; white; smooth or somewhat shaggy; with a prominent, large, abrupt basal bulb that is sometimes "chiseled"; with white mycelial threads on the bottom; with a thick, persisting ring that may be double or double-edged (or often lined on the upper side and tissuelike beneath); often with white fibers connecting the ring and the stem.
+Stem: 6-12 cm long; 0.5-1.5 cm thick; tapering slightly to apex; white; bald or somewhat shaggy; with a prominent, large, abrupt basal bulb that is sometimes "chiseled" and often features white mycelial threads on the bottom; with a thick, persisting ring that may be double or double-edged (or often lined on the upper side and tissuelike beneath).

 Flesh: White; not staining on exposure.

-Chemical Reactions: KOH on the cap surface negative to slightly pinkish.
+Chemical Reactions: KOH on cap surface negative to slightly pinkish.

 Spore Print: White.